-To be eligible to participate in the Junior Lifeguard Program, participants must be from 9 to 15 years old, and pass the swimming requirements.
+To be eligible to register and participate in the Junior Lifeguard Program, participants must be 9 to 15 years old, and pass the swimming requirements.
 Requirements include:

 In order to ensure the safety of all participants we have designated specific locations for parents to drop-off and pickup their children.
 Our staff will meet them here and escort them to the program location.
 Drop-off and pickup are also the best times for parents to meet with our staff to ask questions or to provide us with any information concerning their participants

 Beach Scouts are the veteran Junior Lifeguards who have completed at least 3 camps and function as the assistant instructors.
 Scout candidates are required to swim the 100 yard freestyle at one of the try-out sessions.
 Additionally, scout candidates will need to submit a written assignment to firstname.lastname@example.org in reference to their specific abilities/skills and interests in serving as a scout.
 Scouts will have the opportunity to earn community service hours towards the Bright Futures Scholarship.
 Beach Scouts are required to provide the Volusia County form for their hours and are responsible for making sure their hours are accurate and signed off by the program coordinator.